(NOTE: This post has been updated as of September 2018, with closings noted. Expect an all-new course guide sometime in the second half of October.)

 At the very end of Fourth Avenue, right where the runners in the Blue and Orange starts will be coming off the bridge, you have two good choices.
 One is the charming Coop (reviewed last year).
 The other is Pasticceria Rocco, an outpost of the venerable West Village institution, which in years past has set up a sidewalk table to serve the throngs of marathon spectators gathered outside.
 (You can also go inside, of course, for freshly-filled cannolis or, if you prefer, a full breakfast.)

 Heading south, past blocks of apartment buildings and doctors’ offices, your best Sunday-morning-in-Bay-Ridge bet is a diner or coffee shop like the 24-hour Emphasis (also written up last year) or, across the street, Eddie’s Hero Place.
-(2018 update: it breaks my heart to report that Eddie’s has CLOSED.)
+(2018 update: it breaks my heart to report that Eddie’s has CLOSED, at least temporarily.)

 I’ll admit to adding Eddie’s because of the paucity of other recommendations between 94th and 64th streets.
 Then I actually ate there, and now I have a new favorite breakfast spot.
 It’s tiny – a counter and a handful of tables – but the big windows face directly out onto the avenue for race-day viewing, the food is way better than it needs to be in such a modest place (exhibit A: the sauteed green peppers that add a grace note to the home fries), and the owner is one of the nicest people you’ll ever meet.
 When he’s not whistling, he’s carrying on conversations with customers in English or Spanish or an easy mixture of the two, or maybe slipping a treat to a customer’s child.
 Come here if you want to talk about running, bicycling, places to visit in Mexico, or stargazing.
 You will leave well-fed and feeling like family.